scottslowe/weblog/content/post/2020-11-30-assigning-node-labels-during-kubernetes-cluster-bootstrapping.md

 Given that [Kubernetes][link-1] is a primary focus of my day-to-day work, I spend a fair amount of time in [the Kubernetes Slack community][link-2], trying to answer questions from users and generally be helpful.
 Recently, someone asked about assigning node labels while bootstrapping a cluster with `kubeadm`.
 I answered the question, but afterward started thinking that it might be a good idea to also share that same information via a blog post---my thinking being that others who also had the same question aren't likely to be able to find my answer on Slack, but would be more likely to find a published blog post.
 So, in this post, I'll show how to assign node labels while bootstrapping a Kubernetes cluster.<!--more-->

+**Update:** I've updated this post (as of February 2026) to show how to add multiple node labels, and to clarify the status of assigning node labels during the bootstrapping process.

 The "TL;DR" is that you can use the `kubeletExtraArgs` field in a `kubeadm` configuration file to pass the `node-labels` command to the Kubelet, which would allow you to assign node labels when `kubeadm` bootstraps the node.
 Read on for more details.

 ## Testing with Kind